Visit Oklahoma City's Bricktown Ballpark

 The ballpark boasts a 360-degree concourse and a massive scoreboard (as well as a giant auxiliary board in left field).
-One of the more scenic spots to watch the game is the Skyline Deck in right field, which offers views of Oklahoma City buildings such as the Devon Energy Tower (the tallest building in the state).The Budweiser Deck, in left field, features rail and picnic table seating as well as ample opportunity to catch a home run ball.
+One of the more scenic spots to watch the game is the Skyline Deck in right field, which offers views of Oklahoma City buildings such as the Devon Energy Tower (the tallest building in the state).The Miller Lite Landing, in left field, features rail and picnic table seating as well as ample opportunity to catch a home run ball.

-The Dodgers, of course, offer a full array of ballpark staples.
+Oklahoma City, of course, offers a full array of ballpark staples.
 On the beverage front, the team sells a variety of unique Stubborn Sodas flavors as well as Beer Bats.
 (These, of course, are plastic bat-shaped beverage receptacles filled with beer.)
 For dessert, you may want to consider a Churro Sundae with hand-scooped ice cream.

 Brix and Brooklyn, a brother-sister duo, are cattle dog pups.
 Together they represent their ballpark's name and location (Brix) and the history of the parent club (Brooklyn).
 They arrived at the ballpark in 2015, in conjunction with Oklahoma City changing its name and affiliation to the Dodgers.
 The team was immediately "bow-wowed" by Brix and Brooklyn's energy and enthusiasm, and they've been ballpark and community staples ever since.